lmondada/dphil-thesis/content/04_matching/02_treereduc.md

 slug = "sec:treereduc"
 +++

-We reduce the problem of graph pattern matching to matching on rooted trees, which is much simpler.
+We reduce the problem of graph pattern matching to matching on rooted trees---a much simpler problem to solve.

 #### Spanning tree